HEAL Strangle Strategy

 - What is a strangle on HEAL?

 - A strangle on HEAL is the strangle strategy applied to HEAL (etf).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With HEAL etf trading near $24.54, the strikes shown on this page are snapped to the nearest listed HEAL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HEAL etf at $29.37 on the most recent close, the strikes shown on this page are snapped to the nearest listed HEAL chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are HEAL strangle max profit and max loss calculated?